ykasidit/bluetooth_gnss/README.md

 `build/app/outputs/flutter-apk/app-release.apk`

 * Develop in Android studio:
   - Open android studio, and choose 'Projects' > 'Open' to this folder (or File > Open... menu) and you can edit the source code then run 'main.dart' from there.
 This is suitable for editing the dart files in the lib folder.
-UI changes to main.dart can be seen immediately (hot-reload) but function changes or java/engine part changes won't, you need to 'stop' then 'run' main.dart again for the changes to take effect.
+  - UI changes to main.dart can be seen immediately (hot-reload) on phone but function changes or java/engine part changes won't, you need to 'stop' then 'run' main.dart again for the changes to take effect.
-  - However, auto-completion of java code (in the android subfolder) and running of the java unit-tests won't work as this Android Studio is run in a 'flutter' project mode.
+  - Auto-completion of java code (in the android subfolder) and running of the java unit-tests won't work as this Android Studio is run in a 'flutter' project mode.
 To edit the engine part and run the java unit tests, simply open the 'android' subfolder of this folder in a new Android Studio instance: File > Open ... choose: bluetooth_gnss > android.
 After Android Studio is ready, then you can try run some tests like browse on the left panel to libecodroidgnss_parse > java > (test) and right click on 'test_nmea_parse' > Run.

 * Use the `flutter build apk` command when you want to build a release apk file.